Septima/malstroem/docs/cli.rst

  * DEM horisontal and vertical units are meters.
  * All subsequent processing steps assume input data as output by the former processing step of malstroem.

-malstroems generally does not do very much checking that input makes sense together.
+malstroems generally does not do very much checking that input make sense together.

 Vector output options
 ---------------------